-When you give us prior notification, the Cross Border Directive office in Ireland can tell you if you:
+Prior notification from the Cross Border Directive (CBD) office in Ireland can tell you if you:

 - have followed the correct process to access healthcare abroad under the CBD

-- will be eligible to claim repayment towards the cost of your healthcare
+- will be eligible to claim reimbursement towards the cost of your healthcare

 Benefits of prior notification